PopSoda2002/TransForge/Readme.md

 ## What is this repo for?
-Transformer forge based on CS336 Assignment1.
+Transformer forge based on CS336 Assignments.

 It's a repo containing my implementation of tokenizer, transformer model, triton kernel, Reinforcement Learning etc.